jllopis/getconf/README.md

 If a value can not be matched to the variable type, it will be discarded and the variable set to **nil**.

-Note that the values are reade as **string** in any of the three environments so if you want to store a binary value it should be **Base64** encoded.
+Note that the values are readed as **string** in any of the three environments so if you want to store a binary value it should be **Base64** encoded.
 Same when reading it.

 ### tags